aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/README.md

 transitions by default, and a session that has been backgrounded longer than `EventEnrichmentClientOptions.sessionTimeout` ends rather than resuming.

-Session boundaries are emitted through the configured `Sender` as events, using the event types legacy Amplify Analytics used for the same signals:
+Session boundaries are emitted through the configured `EnrichedEventSender` as events, using the event types legacy Amplify Analytics used for the same signals:

 - `zSessionStartEventType` (`_session.start`) when a session starts, carrying